kunal9960/Sales_Dashboard_Excel/README.md

 # Sales Dashboard 🛒

-This repository contains excel spreadsheet designed to analyze various aspects of sales performance including revenue, product trends, customer behavior, and profitability.
+This repository contains a excel spreadsheet designed to analyze various aspects of sales performance including revenue, product trends, customer behavior, and profitability.

 ## Features